-Create a traditional table for holiday entertaining with these ideas for a semi-formal table setting and buffet.
+Create a formal table for holiday entertaining with these ideas for a semi-formal table setting and buffet.
 This table decor will take you from Thanksgiving to Christmas without skipping a beat!

 Hooray for the holiday season!
 I love to dress the table for Thanksgiving and Christmas and this year I got a fabulous update from Hayneedle. com.
 You may remember I worked with them earlier this year to create an outdoor entertaining space, so I was equally as excited when they invited me to partner with them again on a dining room update.